 Regional Immigrant Pilot program.
 This regional pilot program will help fill local labour shortages and support economic growth by spreading awareness of the program and increase uptake in rural and small communities.

 If you are an OINP immigrant applicant, you can explore opportunities to move to or work in Chatham-Kent.
-Intake for applications under the Regional Immigration Pilot is now open.
+Intake for applications under the Regional Immigration Pilot is now open, through the OINP Expression of Interest (EOI) system.
 Please visit the Ontario Immigrant Nominee Program website to apply.

-We will be happy to share information on life and opportunities in Chatham-Kent - so please join the LivingCK mailing list by registering here.
+We are be happy to share information on life and opportunities in Chatham-Kent.
+Join the LivingCK mailing list by

-Please note, we do not accepting resumes or applications to the OINP program.
-Interested job applicants must apply directly to employer job postings, and those interested in participating in the OINP program must follow the guidelines on the OINP website.
+In addition to receiving information about life in Chatham-Kent, your skills and contact information may be shared with CK employers seeking talent.
+Please note, we do not accept resumes or applications to the OINP program.
+Interested job applicants must still apply directly to employer job postings, and those interested in participating in the OINP program must follow the guidelines on the

 For more information on life in Chatham-Kent and community information: